lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 df.x.sum().compute()  # This now runs on the distributed system
 ```

-The idea behind the Dask is to scale Python and
+The idea behind Dask is to scale Python and distribute computation among the workers (multiple
-distribute it among the workers (multiple machines, jobs).
+machines, jobs).
-There are different ways to do that
-(for a single machine or for distributed cluster).
-This page will be focus mainly on Dask for HPC.

 The preferred and simplest way to run Dask on ZIH systems
 today both for new or experienced users
 is to use **[dask-jobqueue](https://jobqueue.dask.org/)**.